We carry nearly every freshwater species available. Delivery is available as well as local pick-up. Please call ahead for availability.

-Bluegill are the single most important forage species in a body of water dedicated to largemouth bass and catfish management.
+Coppernose Bluegill, commonly referred to as the backbone of a successful Largemouth Bass fishery, are the single most important forage species in a body of water dedicated to growing trophy Largemouth Bass and Catfish management.

-Threadfin are a very fatty fish that provide diversity to the forage base and rapid weight gains in largemouth bass.
-They are nearly a must for a trophy bass fishery.
+Threadfin Shad are a very fatty fish that provide diversity to the forage base and rapid weight gains in Largemouth Bass.
+They are nearly a must for a trophy Bass fishery.

 Hybrid Blue Catfish